Meiqi-Gong/CUFD/README.md

 #### For training:<br>
 * [Training dataset]<br>
-if you wanto create your own training dataset, please run crop.py.
+if you want to create your own training dataset, please run crop.py.